krausekai/japanese-english-multisearch/README.md

 Feature requests will be prioritized by feasibility, helpfulness, and donation status.

-Donations do not guarantee the development or implementation of feature requests.
+However, donations do not guarantee the development or implementation of feature requests.

 <h2>Donate</h2>